kraigb/docs-inventory/readme.md

 5. Run "python take-inventory.py" and output is generated in `results_<date>_<random_int>.csv` and `results_<date>_<random_int>-with-metadata.csv` files, the latter of which includes various metadata values extracted from the files in question (see extract-metadata.py, which is invoked at the end of take-inventory.py).

 Note that after a run, the `text_results` folder contains intermediate files from the findstr command line, which are of the form `<docset>-<search-term>.txt`.
 These can be deleted once you have the .csv files.

+The first time you run a search in a particular folder, the findstr command probably takes a minute or two, depending on the number of files.
+Subsequent runs, however, will happen much more quickly thanks to Windows' file system caching.
+This characteristic means that it's very quick and easy to modify search terms and run the tool again...you won't be waiting as long.